HarvardMapCollection/tutorials-share/content/resources/Researchers-Handbook/prompts/index.md

 ### Data sources
 If you obtained data from elsewhere and edited it, the source of the original datasets and date accessed.

+### Body of work
+Is this data related to any larger bodies of work or projects which could help explain the methods or content of the data?
+Please include links to any relevant citations.

 ### Process steps and methods
 A sequential explanation of the step-by-step process for creating or editing the data.